 Compact vs Spread Out Design

 A compact vs a spread out design is a great example of competing priorities.
 On one hand, the more compact and simple the design, the cheaper and more energy efficient it will be.
 The more corners a home has, the more difficult the foundation, framing and roofing will be to build which will drive up the cost.
-The larger the perimeter of a home, the greater the ratio of exterior surface area to interior volume.
-This means more wall and roof is required, along with the interior and exterior finishes, wiring, insulation and windows.
+The more spread out you make a home, the greater the ratio of exterior surface area to interior volume.
+The more exterior surface area, the more exterior wall and roof is required, along with interior and exterior finishes, wiring, insulation and windows.
 This increase in wall area not only effects the cost, but also leads to greater energy loss.
 These are all good reasons to keep a home as simple as possible.
 On the other hand, a more spread out design has a great many benefits.
 By letting a home meander a bit, you can create interesting outdoor spaces that are defined by the house.
 The interior spaces become more dynamic and interesting and the transitions from space to space are easier to define.
 The timeless design concepts in A Pattern Language often favor a more spread out design.
 Patterns such as: long thin house, wings of light, light from two sides of a room, intimacy gradients and positive outdoor spaces all lend themselves toward a slightly more spread out design.
 The decision of how spread out or compact to make a home depends on a number of considerations; the budget, the climate, the lot, the program, the level of energy efficiency and the desired aesthetics to name a few.